When to Visit Krabi: A Season-by-Season Guide to Thailand's Andaman Coast

 Dry season (Nov-Mar): Reef-safe sunscreen, light clothing, a good hat, climbing shoes if you're climbing, reef shoes for rocky islands.

 Hot season (Apr-May): Everything above plus electrolyte powder, a cooling towel, and the strongest sunscreen you own.
-Seriously, the April sun here will cook you.
+The April sun here will cook you.

 Monsoon (Jun-Oct): A packable rain jacket, dry bags for electronics, waterproof sandals, mosquito repellent (the mosquitoes are worse during rainy season), and vinegar for jellyfish stings.